 Being a Mum is a funny old job.
 There are no pay rises if you do something particularly amazing like I dunno, teach your child how to poo in a potty.
 There's no appraisals and no boss to say "you are doing a bloody amazing job!".
 It's a 24/7 career and sometimes it can be pretty damn demeaning.
 From cleaning up sick and wee, to wiping yet another grubby bottom.
 There's also the element of this vocation which relies on you being able to cope on no sleep and all in all.
 It can be f*cking exhausting.

 I always remember being baffled after my first born.
 I said to friends "I have been doing everything for this tiny human for six months and am not really getting anything back".
 OK there was the odd gummy grim (or was that a burp?) and there sometimes a cute giggle (again or was that a burp?).
 As your children get older of course you get the "I love you" and hugs that knock you off your feet but still no-one really can pin point if you are doing 'it' (whatever it is) right.

 And that's what Mother's Day is to me.
-I know some people are from the school of thought that is "everyday should be a Mother's Day".
+I know some people are from the school of thought that is "everyday should be a Mother's Day!".
 But f*ck that.
 I want one day a year where my husband states to the world "you are doing a great job".
 If this includes a Facebook status?
 Even better.
 I need reassurance that all the bum wiping, hand holding, tear stopping, washing, cleaning, tidying, taking to school, loving so hard my heart feels that it's on fire, is all worth it.
 That it is understood that I am doing the best job I can.
-Yes shouty Mum sometimes rears her ugly head and OK my science project was a bit crap but I am the best Mum I can be to them.
+Yes shouty Mum sometimes rears her ugly head and OK my crafting is utterly sh*t but I am the best Mum I can be to them.